 - Tobacco: Smoking accounts for almost a third of cancer deaths and is not only associated with lung cancer.
 The carcinogenic products contained in cigarette smoke increase the risk of various types of cancer: throat, bladder, liver, etc.

-- Diet: According to the World Health Organisation, unhealthy diets account for around 30% of cancers in the West and 20% in developing countries: too many calories, too much red meat and delicatessen, too much fat, salt and sugar and too little fruit, vegetables, and whole grains.
+- Diet: According to the World Health Organisation, unhealthy diets account for around 30% of cancers in the West and 20% in developing countries: too many calories, too much red meat and delicatessen, too much fat, salt, sugar, and too little fruit, vegetables, and whole grains.

 Other important risk factors